eu-cpsc111/cpsc111/docs/cmake-on-mac.md

 cmake --version
 ```

-If CMake is installed correctly, you will see which version of CMake you have installed.
-If you see this, you are good to go.
+If CMake is installed correctly, this command will display the version of CMake you have installed.
+If that is the case, you are good to go.
 No further action is needed.

-If instead you get an error that says something like "command not found", then you need to install CMake.
+If you get an error that says something like "command not found", then you need to install CMake.

 ## Installing CMake